 Good options include covering the area with wallpaper, paneling, or new lead-free paint.
 Once lead-painted surfaces are covered, they are generally safe unless they are re-exposed, scraped, or start to chip or peel.

 If you have small children, you'll need to do a bit more to keep them safe from lead poisoning.
-Wash a child's hands, face and toys frequently, mop hard surface floors, windowsills and baseboards at least once a week (don't use the mop for anything else).
+Wash a child's hands, face, and toys frequently, mop hard surface floors, windowsills, and baseboards at least once a week (don't use the mop for anything else).

 And if you live in or plan to buy a pre-1978 home, consider hiring a trained professional to do an assessment.
 Kits for home testing for leaded paint are also available.

 Be aware that leaded crystal can leach lead into stored liquids, particularly acidic beverages such as wine or juice.
-Vigilance in mitigating or eliminating lead paint dust will go a long way toward keeping your kids safe at home.
+Vigilance in mitigating or eliminating lead dust will go a long way toward keeping your kids safe at home.